Skip to Main Content

 The teaching librarians cultivate in JWU students, and other users of the library, information literacy skills that will enable lifelong discovery and creation of intellectual property.
 Our Library Instruction Program aims to alleviate library anxiety that acts as a psychological barrier to learning, hindering many students from using the library efficiently and effectively for their course work and professional interests.

-In order to meet the needs of the diverse nature of the JWU Providence learning community, librarian instructors teach F2F information literacy instruction classes, facilitate workshops in individual classroom settings and embed in Ulearn course sites.
+In order to meet the needs of the diverse nature of the JWU Providence learning community, librarian instructors teach in-person information literacy instruction classes, facilitate workshops in individual classroom settings and embed in Ulearn course sites.

 Outcomes

 These information literacy outcomes are meant to be accomplished over an undergraduate student’s career across all disciplines, through collaboration between librarians and faculty in assignments, courses, and curricula.
-The frames developed by ACRL are listed alphabetically with descriptions and outcomes below.
-They are interconnected and are not meant to be taught sequentially.

 By the time undergraduate students graduate, the information literate JWU student will be able to: